 - The student must develop a comprehensive plan of study with the Graduate Advisor. - The student must complete all coursework included in the plan of study. - 3.
 The student must complete a capstone project. - 4.
 The student must take the ETS Exit Exam that will be given upon completion of the capstone course. - 5.
-An Application for Graduation, signed by the student, Graduate Advisor, and Vice President for Graduate Studies, must be filed with the Graduate Office and the Records Office in the semester prior to the term in which the student intends to graduate. - Students must pay the required graduation fee.
-Students are encouraged to participate in the graduation ceremony scheduled the first Tuesday evening after the last Saturday in
+An Application for Graduation, signed by the student, Graduate Advisor, and Vice President for Graduate Studies, must be filed with the Graduate Office and the Records Office in the semester prior to the term in which the student intends to graduate. - 6.
+Students must pay the required graduation fee.
+All graduate candidates for graduation during an academic year Summer (previous year) Fall/Winterim, and Spring are encouraged to attend the commencement exercises which are held at the close of the Spring Semester.
+Graduate students must have all work completed and a degree conferred in order to participate in the ceremony.
+Students must notify the Vice President for Graduate Studies and the Director of Records if they choose

-- April of each academic year.
-Students must notify the Vice President for Graduate Studies and the Director of Records if they choose not to participate.
+- not to participate.
 Students must pay the graduation fee whether they attend commencement or not. - 7.
 All graduate students must have a 3.0 cumulative grade point average in order to graduate from the program.